craig/merisbot-detect/README.md

 **Q:** From Daniel Smith (https://twitter.com/hypoweb/status/1437419028142690312) In my opinion, what you did is a total joke.
 Real victims will need a preemptive solution.
 Or wait, DDoS'er never comes back, right?

-**A:** This specifically aims to protects against repeated attacks.
-If Daniel wants a proactive solution he can scan the whole internet for Mikrotik devices and then block those premptively when a DDoS starts.
+**A:** This specifically aims to protect against repeated attacks.
+If Daniel wants a proactive solution he can scan the whole internet for Mikrotik devices and then block those premptively before a DDoS starts.

 **Q:** From Pascal Geenens (https://twitter.com/geenensp/status/1437403030568251403)